LSeu-Open/AIEnhancedWork/README.md

 ## Data Analysis

-The Data Analysis section includes AI models and tools designed to process, analyze, and extract insights from structured and unstructured data, such as datasets and text documents.
+Data Analysis frameworks implement **machine learning models for processing structured and unstructured datasets**, enabling pattern recognition and statistical inference across diverse data formats.

 > [!CAUTION]
 > **Exercise caution with fully automated analysis results, as errors and biases may occur.
 Use AI tools as a complement to human judgment for more reliable insights.**